Clinical-Genomics/scout/docs/admin-guide/annotations.md

 ## Annotation keys and tool suggestions

 In this section all the different annotation keys and suggestions of tools that can be used to annotate them are listed.
+If nothing else is stated Scout will search in the INFO field to locate the key value pair.

 ### Frequencies